LeusExMachina/Statistics-blog/homework5/researches5.md

 - (3) The **arithmetic mean** of $n$ values is that value that, globally, minimizes the distance between itself and the values of the set

-The final definition of mean we consider refers to the intuitive notion of the average as that values that in in the "middle" of all the values that compose my set and that is closest to those values that appear more frequently in my sequence.
+The final definition of mean we consider refers to the intuitive notion of the average as that value that is in the "middle" of all the values that compose the set and that is closest to those values that appear more frequently in the sequence.

 If we formalize this concept, we can say that the mean is that value that minimizes the overall distance between itself and each value of the set.
 The overall distance is the following: